ENGI 330 Facilities Design

 Rationale

-The degree programs at Liberty University are designed to develop Christ-centered men and women with the values, knowledge, and skills essential to positively influence their chosen profession in the current and evolving world.
-These programs prepare graduates for the thoughtful integration of work and life and to view their profession as a lifelong commitment to serving others.
-To that end, the objective of this course is to introduce students to the engineering professions and prepare them for success in achieving a degree in one of those fields.
+The degree programs at Liberty University are designed to develop Christ-centered men and women with the values, knowledge, and skills essential to positively influence his/her chosen profession in the current and evolving world.
+These programs prepare the graduate for the thoughtful integration of work and life and to view his/her profession as a lifelong commitment to serving others.
+To that end, the objective of this course is to introduce the student to the engineering professions and prepare him/her for success in achieving a degree in one of those fields.

-Specially, students will learn the fundamentals of industrial systems engineering including manufacturing systems layout, logistics flows and office space layout/design.
+Specifically, the student will learn the fundamentals of industrial systems engineering, including manufacturing systems layout, logistics flows, and office space layout/design.
 This course is needed for the engineer who establishes new manufacturing lines with the selection of machines and personnel to perform various tasks.
-The engineer will be able to quickly recognize the type of manufacturing environments and systems he/she is working and tailor the designs to those specific business requirements.
+The engineer will be able to quickly recognize the type of manufacturing environments and systems he/she is working in and tailor the designs to those specific business requirements.

 Course Assignment